dnikalje1298/projects/README.md

 # Projects

-1. E-Commerce website for Furniture using Reactjs, React Router V6.
-Deployed using Heroku. https://furnifrontend.herokuapp.com/
+1. E-Commerce website for Furniture.
+Deployed using Heroku.
+   Developed frontend using Reactjs, React Router V6.
+   Used Postgresql and Nodejs for backend.

+   https://furnifrontend.herokuapp.com/